AdlerFarHorizons/GpsDevices/software/CopernicusTerm/README.md

 **PROGRAM OPERATION**

+The program starts by finding the baud rate setting within the range of the SoftwareSerial limitations on an Arduino UNO.
+This limit is a constant called "rateLimit" so it can be easily changed for porting to a platform with different serial performance limits.

+It may not find the baud rate (this is a bug).
+If not, perform an arduino reset or power cycle (to reset the Copernicus as well) and try again.

-The program starts in receive mode and will display automatically- generated NMEA sentences from the unit per the current configuration, if any.
+The program then goes to receive mode and will display automatically- generated NMEA sentences from the unit per the current configuration, if any.
 The default factory setting is to send a GGA and VTG sentence every second.
 If the unit has a backup battery, it will likely not send any data if it has no valid fix.
 The unit is normally configured to report the last fix if power has been cycled.

+**NOTE:** Because of SoftwareSerial limitations, the output may not keep up with the data stream from the Copernicus.
+The baud rate limit is set based on writing commands successfully to configure the device, not to display data correctly.
+That's the job of the platform where the device is going to be installed.
+If you want to check the acquisition and performance, configure it for less output data.

 Typing a colon (:) will toggle between data display and command modes.